 Everything here is available to all paid Start, Grow, Thrive, and Lead accounts.
 If you’re in trial, you won’t have access to Preferences > White Label, however.

 Go to Preferences > Custom Domain and add text to the Subdomain text field.
 Add your brand name and your custom subdomain will be yourbrand.raventools.com.

-All Pro accounts can use a custom subdomain, but only Agency accounts can opt to use a fully custom domain like yourcompany.com for an additional monthly fee.
+All Start accounts can use a custom subdomain, but only Grow, Thrive, and Lead accounts can opt to use a fully custom domain like yourcompany.com for an additional monthly fee.

 2. Add your logo to Raven

 Go to Preferences > White Label and upload your logo – we recommend a high-quality transparent PNG.
-The logo will appear resized with a width of 115 pixels in the corner of Raven and will also appear as a larger image on your login page.
+The logo will appear in the corner of Raven and will also appear as a larger image on your login page.